 This morning I thought back on my night and how I dealt with it.
 My therapist is helping me to see that I am only human, capable of experiencing a wide range of emotions.
 These emotions don’t need to be labelled as “good” or “bad”, they just are.
 So, last night I felt sadness and grief.
 At first I chose a coping skill not so helpful.
 But instead of letting myself slide into the comfortable groove that is “depression”, I did other things.

 My gut reaction was to escape from the fear of myself by abusing (anything).
 But, I put in some Florence + and the Machine, burned some incense, and took out my sketch book.
-Instead of running, I felt the emotions, allowed the tears to fall, felt my grieve, and then–it was done.
+Instead of running, I felt the emotions, allowed the tears to fall, felt my grief, and then–it was done.
 I had slid through the feelings without lashing out at myself.
 I did that all on my own (with Inspiration at my side).

 I could have reached out for supports in the community, which is a fine way to cope.
 But experiencing a successful night of coping of my own accord–there is nothing more gratifying and confidence-building than that!